gnl42/jira-testkit/README.md

 * There is a Bamboo [CI plan](https://jira-bamboo.internal.atlassian.com/browse/JT-TC) on JBAC (only accessible within Atlassian).
 Create any feature branches from this plan.

 ## Releasing ##
 * Releasing is via another [Bamboo plan](https://jira-bamboo.internal.atlassian.com/browse/JT-TR) on JBAC.
-This plan has branches for each supported JIRA version.
+This plan has branches for each supported Jira version.
 Do not create feature branches of this plan.